What is yard waste?

 Yard waste does not include stumps, whole trees, large branches or limbs, or clean-up from storm damage.
 Removal of trees that are trimmed or cut down by landscapers or tree services are the responsibility of the resident or property owner and will not be collected by the City.

-Did you know … last year, City of Manassas residents generated more than 2,000 tons of yard waste - more than double the normal amount of any previous year.
+Did you know … in 2020, City of Manassas residents generated more than 2,000 tons of yard waste - more than double the normal amount of any previous year.
 As we make our way toward the garden and start planning for spring, please remember that there are rules for setting out yard waste for collection:

 - Yard waste can go in private containers or paper yard waste bags.